 It’s also worth noting that such bangs can be done with any type of hair, thick or thin, and with any hair color.
 You will only have to cut them from time to time to make sure that the length allows them to look chiseled at all times.

-Growing Out Bangs
+23. Growing Out Types of Bangs

 Waiting for your bangs to grow after having them cut can be a huge issue, especially when you want to style your hair a certain way and you realize that you simply cannot do it at the moment.
 Well, growing out bangs might be the solution to this problem.